-Gaylord, a Democrat, was the representative for Ohio's 13th congressional district from 1851 to 1853.
+Gaylord was the representative for Ohio’s 13th congressional district and was a Democrat.
+He served from 1851 to 1853.

 From Dec 1851 to Mar 1853, Gaylord missed 66 of 455 roll call votes, which is 14.5%.
 This is better than the median of 27.0% among the lifetime records of representatives serving in Mar 1853.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: